vodka2/vk-audio-token/README.md

 -m                  - make microG checkin
                       by default checkin
-                      with droidguard string is made -h                  - print this help
+                      with droidguard string is made -t code             - use two factor authentication pass GET_CODE to get code or
+                      pass code received in SMS
+-h                  - print this help
 ```

+Two-factor authentication is supported.
+You can also add an application password in VK settings and use it instead of your account password.

 ## Docker
 ```